 As you are learning about the switch to consumer choice in the electric industry, these key terms and definitions will help you understand the information you may see and hear from buying groups, energy suppliers, electric distribution companies, the Public Utilities Commission (PUC) and others.
-More terms and definitions are available on the PUC website.
+More terms and definitions are available on the Public Utilities Commission website.

 Aggregation: See Buying Group.

 Buying Group: A group of customers who join together to buy electric energy in order to receive lower rates or to support a cause.
 The buying group does the shopping for its members and makes their buying decision for them.
 May also be referred to as an aggregator or a cooperative.